nagyist/ciao-docs-parser/README.md

 **Filesystem**:
  -  If etcd is not available, CIAO properties will be loaded from: `~/.ciao/`
- -  The default configuration creates input and output folders in the application working directory.
+ -  The default configuration creates input and output folders in the CIP working directory.
 These can be altered by changing the CIAO properties configuration (via etcd, or via `~/.ciao/`)